10 Questions on 10 Years of Travel

 How many countries have you been to?

-I got my first passport at 30 years old (16 years ago) and now have traveled to aprox.
-65 countries and all 7 continents.
-I rarely even count countries any longer, it seems pointless, but I do like to see it visually on a map occasionally!
+I got my first passport at 30 years old (16 years ago) and now have traveled to approximately 65 countries and all seven continents.
+I rarely even count countries any longer; it seems pointless, but I do like to see it visually on a map occasionally!

 travel destinations

-A pretty good representation of the countries…minus Anarctica that should be at the bottom…
+It’s a pretty good representation of the countries, except Antarctica, which should be at the bottom.

 What is your favorite country you’ve been to?